gotomgo/overt-flake/README.md

-    -waitfor         specify a time at which id generation may start, but not before    default=0 -auth            specify the sequence of characters that make up the auth token     default="" -config          specify a path to a configuration file                             default=""
+    -waitfor         specify a time at which id generation may start, but not before    default=0 -auth            specify the sequence of characters that make up the auth token     default="" -config          specify a path to a configuration file                             default="" -hid             specify a hardware id to use when -hidype == "fixed"               default=""

 Notes:
 * arguments specified on the command-line override values specified in -config file